 Need a dog collar, a hunting knife, a Barbie, some dish soap, and a slow cooker?
 You can find all of that and more at this flea market.
 How about some luggage and an adjustment from a chiropractor?
 Yup, that too.

 There are hundreds of vendors, most of which are under huge barn-like structures.
 Some vendors are outside as well.
 The aisles are easy to navigate and I saw lots of kids and families there.

-Another plus at the flea market was that bathrooms were really easy to locate and they were clean, which was a huge positive for my two little girls, one of whom is potty-training.
+Another plus at the flea market was that the bathrooms were really easy to locate and they were clean.
+This is a huge positive for my two little girls, one of whom is potty-training.

 If you get hungry, there are plenty of options to grab a snack.
 We saw taco booths, vendors selling pigskins, boiled peanuts, fried dough with powdered sugar, soft pretzels, and drinks.
 There is a little café indoors as well that sells reasonable eats.

 The only drawback was that the Barnyard Flea Market is perhaps one of the very last unregulated places for smoking.
 People are allowed to smoke wherever they like.
 This place definitely isn’t like bars used to be before smoking bans were instituted – it’s not smoke-filled, but the smell is noticeable, so just be aware of that when you go.

 My kids and I stayed about an hour and they loved checking out all the different stuff.
 They were reasonably controlled in their desires for toys, girly clothes, and dolls.
 I had fun too, checking out all the crazy stuff that was for sale and the rock-bottom prices of everything under the sun.
 It was entertaining and a great way to spend some downtime on the weekend.

 Office hours are Thursday from 9 am – 2 pm and Friday from 8 am – 4 pm.
 Market hours are Saturday from 7 am – 4:30 pm and Sunday from 8 am – 4:30 pm.